CNN International: Going beyond borders (2009–2013)

 In 2010, CNN International launched new programs for its evening lineup to improve its schedule.
 In 2011, programs from CNN U.S. were added to the CNN International schedule, including the talk program Piers Morgan Live which was later canceled and replaced with CNN Tonight hosted by Don Lemon.

 This is CNN (2013–present)

 "This is CNN" represents CNN International's rebrand with new sets and output in full 16:9 high definition.
 The "This is CNN" slogan is also used on its sister network CNN in the United States.
 The managing director of CNN International from 2003 to May 2019 was Tony Maddox.

-In 2019, CNN International announced it was reducing its programming and staff based in London to reduce costs, with CNNI losing $10 million per year.
-Later that year, CNNI cancelled its Asia-Pacific Primetime Show, News Stream, anchored by Kristie Lu Stout, effectively ending production output from its Hong Kong Studios.
+In 2019, CNN International announced it was reducing its programming and staff based in London to reduce costs, with CNNi losing $10 million per year.
+Later that year, CNNi cancelled its Asia-Pacific Primetime Show, News Stream, anchored by Kristie Lu Stout, effectively ending production output from its Hong Kong Studios and since 2020, with the exception of American overnight hours, live CNN International programming now only airs on weekdays, and for around 10 hours a day with the remaining hours filled with simulcasts of CNN US and, at the weekend, by pre-recorded magazine programmes.

 In 2022, WarnerMedia closed CNN International in Russia due to Russia's invasion of Ukraine.